What is migration?

 Climate Change & Migration

-Climate is a prominent deriving force behind migration, responsible for forced mass migration both internal and external.
+Certainly, climate is a significant factor that drives migration, leading to both internal and external forced mass migration.
 Today anthropogenic climate change in return is shaping the geopolitics of the modern world.
 The new world order will be based on the dictates of the climate and its signs are already showing in international laws and policies.

-It is estimated that by 2050 the number of people displaced due to climate change will be around 200 million (Source: IOM).
+It is estimated that subsequently by 2050, an approximate 200 million people will be displaced as a result of climate change.
+(Source: IOM).
 Such climate migrants are also recognised by the term ‘Climate Refugee’.

-As the world’s average temperature rises, the occurrence of extreme weather events will increase displacing more people and destabilising both source and destination regions.
+Furthermore, as the world’s average temperature rises, the occurrence of extreme weather events will increase.
+Thereupon, displacing more people and destabilising both source and destination regions.

-Another example of forced migration is the slave trade.
-It has its roots in the colonial era but still exists locally and globally.
+Perhaps, another example of forced migration is the slave trade.
+Undeniably, it has its roots in the colonial era but still exists locally and globally.
 The modern word for slavery is human trafficking and is an international problem.

 Trans Atlantic slave trade is one of the infamous historical accounts of forced migration responsible for the migration of 10 to 12 million Africans to North America.
-Today around 12 per cent of Americans are of African-American ethnicity (2020 U.S. Census).
+Today around 12 per cent of Americans are Americans of African descent (2020 U.S. Census).

 Such migrations were a part of trade between the colonies throughout the globe.
 Britishers would often transport slaves from their colonies in Africa and Asia to work on plantations in other countries.